Brake Pad Materials and Technology at Tuoba

 The mixture is then pressed onto a steel backing plate under controlled pressure to form the brake pad.
 From there, the pads go through high-temperature curing, where heat stabilizes the material structure and strengthens the bond between the friction layer and the backing plate.
 Once cured, each piece is ground and finished to meet thickness and surface requirements, ensuring proper fit and contact with the brake rotor.

-Before final delivery, the finished pads undergo brake performance testing and NVH testing to check friction stability, wear behavior, and noise levels under simulated operating conditions.
+Before final delivery, the finished pads undergo brake performance testing and NVH testing, where performance based brake testing is applied to assess friction stability, wear behavior, and noise levels under simulated operating conditions.
 This complete brake pad manufacturing process helps ensure consistent performance across different vehicles and working environments.

 We source key friction ingredients such as resin, titanate, aramid fiber, graphite, mineral fibers, zirconium silicate, anti-squeal shims, and friction powder from selected suppliers with stable supply capabilities.
 Through controlled supplier management, we ensure consistency and repeatability from batch to batch.

-In addition, we have developed 32 proprietary brake pad formulations based on engineered brake pad materials systems, enabling precise adaptation to different vehicle types, load conditions, and thermal performance requirements.
+In addition, we have developed 32 proprietary brake pad formulations based on engineered material systems, allowing precise adaptation to different vehicle types, load conditions, and thermal requirements.
+If you’re not sure which materials fit your application, our team can help you evaluate the right options.

 Friction Material Formulation Performance Comparison